 It can take a few hours for Google Analytics to start collecting data and show it in the reports.

 Besides setting up Google Analytics, MonsterInsights offers lots of other benefits.
 It automatically sets up advanced tracking right out of the box.
-For example, it will set up affiliate link tracking, outbound links, file downloads, and much more.
+For example, it will set up affiliate link tracking, outbound link tracking, file download tracking, and much more.

 And with the help of its addons, you can track your eCommerce store, make your site GDPR compliant, and track form conversions.
 Check out our detailed article on is MonsterInsights Pro worth it.

-We hope this tutorial helped you to add a new property in Google Analytics.
+We hope this tutorial helped you to add a website to Google Analytics.
 You can also check our guide on how to add Google Analytics to WordPress without a plugin.